digitalocean/terraform-provider-digitalocean/docs/resources/app.md

     - `slack_webhooks` - Determines which slack channels or users receive alerts (optional).
 * `egress` - Specification for app egress configurations.
   - `type` - The app egress type: `AUTOASSIGN`, `DEDICATED_IP`
+* `maintenance` - Specification to configure maintenance settings for the app, such as maintenance mode and archiving the app.
+  - `enabled` - Indicates whether maintenance mode should be enabled for the app.
+  - `archive` - Indicates whether the app should be archived.
+Setting this to true implies that enabled is set to true.
+  - `offline_page_url` - A custom offline page to display when maintenance mode is enabled or the app is archived.
 * `ingress` - Specification for component routing, rewrites, and redirects.
   - `rule` - Rules for configuring HTTP ingress for component routes, CORS, rewrites, and redirects.
     - `component` - The component to route to.
 Only one of `component` or `redirect` may be set.